Textualize/textual/docs/guide/input.md

     ```{.textual path="docs/examples/guide/input/key01.py", press="T,e,x,t,u,a,l,!,_"}
     ```

-Note the key event handler on the app which logs all key events. if you press any key it will show up on the screen.
+Note the key event handler on the app which logs all key events.
+If you press any key it will show up on the screen.

 ### Attributes